breatheco-de/breatheco-de/.github/ISSUE_TEMPLATE/blog_article_4GA.md

 ## Requirements for all assets:

 - [ ] Use [ContentSEOChecker](http://contentseochecker.com/) and Grammarly to theck your SEO, spelling and readability.
+- [ ] Include keyword in the first 100 words.
 - [ ] Do not start writing this article if the parent topic cluster has not been published yet.
 - [ ] When including an internal link, make sure you use the destination landing keyword in between the anchors.
 - [ ] Create a draft markdown file, and include in the comments a link to the draft article on github.